As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Roast Pheasant

-Much like turkey, we want crispy skin and moist tender meat in our roast pheasant.
-To achieve this we are going to dry brine our pheasant to remove moisture from the skin, start it on very high heat to brown and crisp the skin, then slowly finish to minimize heat pressure in the meat that could force juices out.
+Much like turkey, I want crispy skin and moist tender meat in my roast pheasant.
+To achieve this I am going to dry brine my pheasant to remove moisture from the skin, start it on very high heat to brown and crisp the skin, then slowly finish to minimize heat pressure in the meat that could force juices out.

 The Challenge with Roast Pheasant